Austin Czarnik: Playing career

-On July 1, 2018, having seen his career stall within the Bruins organization, Czarnik left as a free agent and secured a one-way, two-year, $2.5 million contract with the Calgary Flames.
+On July 1, 2018, having seen his career stall within the Bruins organization, Czarnik left as a free agent and signed a one-way, two-year, $2.5 million contract with the Calgary Flames.
 He made the Flames opening night roster out of training camp.

 The New York Islanders signed Czarnik to a two-year deal, announced on October 13, 2020.
 Czarnik was placed on waivers on January 11, 2021 and was cleared the following day.
 After being assigned to the taxi squad, Czarnik was promoted to the active roster on January 31, 2021.
 Czarnik played his first game for the Islanders that evening, an OT loss to Philadelphia, 4-3.
 Czarnik wore number 11, and played right wing on the third line, which is centered by J-G Pageau.
 Czarnik saw a total of 14:12 of ice time, including action on the powerplay and penalty kill units.
 On February 1, Czarnik returned to the taxi squad.

 In the following 2021–22 season, Czarnik cleared waivers and began the season with newly renamed AHL affiliate, the Bridgeport Islanders.
 He registered 15 points through 20 regular season games before he was recalled to New York and added 2 goals and 5 points through 11 games.
 On February 8, 2022, Czarnik's tenure with the Islanders briefly ended as he was claimed off waivers by expansion club, the Seattle Kraken on February 8, 2022.
-Czarnik featured in just 6 games with the Kraken, registering two assists, only to be claimed back off waivers by the Islanders, on March 6, 2022.
+Czarnik appeared in just six games with the Kraken, registering two assists, only to be claimed back off waivers by the Islanders, on March 6, 2022.
 He was directly returned to Islanders AHL affiliate in Bridgeport.

 On July 13, 2022, Czarnik signed a two-year, two-way contract with the Detroit Red Wings.

+At the conclusion of his contract with the Red Wings, Czarnik left as a free agent and opted to sign his first contract abroad in agreeing to a one-year contract with Swiss club, SC Bern of the NL, on July 20, 2024.

+On May 1, 2025, Czarnik signed a two-year contract with Lausanne HC, staying in the NL.

 Personal life

-Czarnik is the cousin of Eispiraten Crimmitschau center Robert Czarnik.
+Czarnik is the cousin of Ravensburg Towerstars center Robert Czarnik.